ayushman72/ImageCaptioning/README.md

 This is my attempt to make a transformer model which takes image as the input and provides a caption for the image

 ## Model Architecture
-It comprises of 12 ViT decoders and 12 GPT2 decoders
+It comprises of 12 ViT encoder and 12 GPT2 decoders

 ![Model Architecture](images/model.png)